-- 21st century skills advocated by the Institute for Museum and Library Sciences;
+- 21st century skills advocated by the Institute for Museum and Library Services

 - Self knowledge, empathy, and cultural literacy

-In bringing Teen Reading Lounge to communities across Pennsylvania, PHC invests funds to improve outcomes for youth, but it also helps position libraries and out-of-school-time sites to innovate in the way they serve youth.
-In addition to the funding program sites receive to cover program expenses as well as an honorarium to pay a program facilitator, PHC also provides professional development to build facilitators and libraries capacity to strengthen and sustain youth engagement.
-PHC convenes sites in a monthly community of practice meeting, and presents both in-person and virtual trainings on topics such positive youth development, social emotional learning, and culturally responsive education.
+In spreading this program through communities across the state, PA Humanities not only invests in the outcome of our young residents but also helps position libraries and afterschool sites to reconsider how they serve youth and where they can innovate.
+In addition to funding for program expenses and an honorarium for a program facilitator, we also provide professional development to educate facilitators and libraries on strengthening and sustaining youth engagement.
+PA Humanities holds proactive bi-monthly meetings and presents both in-person and virtual trainings on topics such as positive youth development, social emotional learning, and culturally responsive education.